acbsp/bonafide.guru/en/contents.rst

 (The Science of the selfrealization ch.
 2)

-*According to the Bhagavat-gītā itself we should accept*\ **bona fide**\ *guru who sees the TRUTH.*
+*According to the Bhagavad-gītā itself we should accept*\ **bona fide**\ *guru who sees the TRUTH.*

-Attentive study of the books Shrimat-Bhagavatam and Bhagavat-gītā will leave no doubts that only Srila Prabhupada, the *direct* representative of Suprime Personality of Godhead, can be a **bona fide** *diksha-guru* in our *Gaudiya-sampradaya*.
+Attentive study of the books Shrimat-Bhagavatam and Bhagavad-gītā will leave no doubts that only |SP|, the *direct* representative of Suprime Personality of Godhead, can be a **bona fide** *diksha-guru* in our *Gauḍiya-sampradaya*.
 And the last instruction of Srila Prabhupada (from July 9 1977) contributes the final conclusion and closes this urgent question, at least for ISKCON.

 **Niranjana Svami continued**: "*and in this way, I take on the responsibility to carry on the parampara*, to introduce them, to guide them and nurture them in understanding the instructions.
-If I do anything to pitch my disciples from Srila Prabhupada then I would accept that service which I’m running is completely useless.
-However according to the law of the disciplic succession, which Srila Prabhupada Himself has stated, when the spiritual master departs His disciples accept their own disciples.
+If I do anything to pitch my disciples from |SP| then I would accept that service which I’m running is completely useless.
+However according to the law of the disciplic succession, which |SP| Himself has stated, when the spiritual master departs His disciples accept their own disciples.
 And those persons who are accepted as their disciples, take them as their spiritual master."

-**Note**: Srila Prabhupada never said such nonsense and more so never fixed anything like that.
-The only thing which Srila Prabhupada fixed was — "Declaration of Will from June 04 1977" and "last order from July 09 1977" where He expresses His last will in absolutely clear way.
+**Note**: |SP| never said such nonsense and more so never fixed anything like that.
+The only thing which |SP| fixed was — "Declaration of Will from June 04 1977" and "last order from July 09 1977" where He expresses His last will in absolutely clear way.
 There is confirmation for that in His books as well. *Such a statement of